 Priming the Athlete to Flourish in Adolescence

-The underlying key to success with any youth strength and conditioning program is related to supervision and progression by a qualified professional.
-Safety and performance outcomes can only be achieved when young athletes are coached appropriately.
-When implemented correctly, strength training can positively alter the trajectory of any young athlete’s athletic career or life.
+The underlying key to success with any youth strength training program is related to supervision and progression by a qualified professional.
+Safety and performance gains are only achieved when young athletes have been coached appropriately.
+When implemented correctly, strength training will positively alter the trajectory of any young athlete’s athletic career or life.